dheero/OBF.github.io/wiki/BOSC_2007_Abstracts.md

 \[Software Design And Engineering\] An Open Source Framework for Teaching Bioinformatics
 ----------------------------------------------------------------------------------------

-Kam Dalquist, Department of Biology, Loyola Marymount University
+Kam Dahlquist, Department of Biology, Loyola Marymount University

 Bioinformatics training can be categorized into three areas: tool use, algorithm design/theoretical foundations, and program development.